Learning Outcomes

 SQE1 Syllabus

 For SQE1, you are required to understand the Equality Act 2010 as it applies to legal services.
-This includes the identification of protected characteristics, the main forms of prohibited conduct, and the obligations of solicitors as both service providers and employers.
-In your revision, focus on:
+This includes the identification of protected characteristics, the main forms of prohibited conduct, and the obligations of solicitors as both service providers and employers, with a focus on the following syllabus points:

 - the nine protected characteristics under the Equality Act 2010